ngnlx/about/mlops.md

 Covers the complete lifecycle from data ingestion and model training to deployment, monitoring, and optimization - with focus on reliability and scalability.

+## 🏗️ Platform & Infrastructure

+- 🤖 **Azure AI Foundry**: Unified platform for building, deploying, and managing AI applications.
+Provides integrated tools for model development, fine-tuning, evaluation, and deployment with built-in safety and governance features.

 ## 🔄 Data Pipelines & Orchestration

 - 🏭 **Azure Data Factory (ADF)**: Cloud-based data integration service for creating, scheduling, and orchestrating data pipelines.
 Essential for ETL/ELT processes, data movement, and transformation workflows in ML/AI projects.